The need for evidence-based education

 From a social and emotional standpoint, older kids may lose important opportunities to practice altruism, empathy, and perspective-taking with younger children.

 Younger kids might miss opportunities to play with older, more sophisticated kids.
-For a brief discussion of research about the benefits of mixed age groups, click here.
+For a brief discussion of research about the benefits of mixed age groups, read by blog post on the subject.

 Some writers--like Alfie Kohn--argue that nobody should do homework.
 I don't agree.
 If kids are headed to college--or any white collar job--they will need read a lot, and read critically.
 They will need to organize and complete written projects on their own.
 Today’s undergraduates are often unprepared for this sort of work.
 Perhaps some of these students aren’t doing enough homework in high school.